Advokatfirmaet Hjort AS

 ■ Dispute resolution regarding corporate-related conflicts, for instance among shareholders

-Hjort has an experienced and strong team in the construction market.
+Hjort has a highly competent and experienced team in the construction law practice area.
 The firm advises leading onshore contractors in construction law matters, ranging from day-to-day execution of projects to dispute resolution.
-Clients include both the largest Norwegian contractors, as well as many international contractors.
-Hjort is a key player in property development projects, and the construction department delivers top quality advice during the process.
+The client portfolio includes both of Norway’s largest contractors, as well as many international contractors.
+Hjort is a key player in property development projects, and the construction department delivers top quality advice during the process of the project.
 The team has highly specialised lawyers within construction and property development, as well as litigation and dispute resolution.

 Commercial Property & Real Estate:

 Hjort advises both the public and private sector on issues related to commercial property and real estate, and assists some of Norway’s largest companies and landowners with real estate transactions.
 The firm has vast experience in building, zoning and expropriation law and regularly assists landowners, as well as central and local authorities in such matters.
 Hjort has experienced an increase in assignments regarding pollution liability, and its activities in these matters includes both contact with the public authorities and representation in court cases.

 Hjort provides advice in relation to competition law, public procurement, state aid and general EU/EEA issues.
 The firm’s lawyers have experience from relevant authorities and as in-house lawyers in Norwegian industry.
 Hjort represents its clients before the courts, the Norwegian Competition Authority, the Norwegian Complaints Board for Public Procurement (KOFA), the European Commission and the EFTA Surveillance Authority.
 Hjort is known for its particular focus on telecommunications, media and technology, as well as the energy and utilities sectors.